VictorKabata/Notflix/README.md

 ## Related Resources

-In this section I've included some resources ie. articles and GitHub reposirtories that i used to learn about kotlin mutltiplatform mobile:
+In this section I've included some resources ie. articles and GitHub repositories that i used to learn about kotlin multiplatform mobile:

 ### Videos 📽️